neondatabase/website/content/docs/introduction/usage-metrics.md

 - **History**

     Your history consists of Write-Ahead Log (WAL) records, which log all changes made to your database over time.
-This shared history is what enables features like instant [branching](/docs/introduction/branching) and [point-in-time restore](/docs/introduction/point-in-time-restore).
+This configurable history is what enables features like instant [branching](/docs/introduction/branching) and [point-in-time restore](/docs/introduction/point-in-time-restore).
 Initially, branches don’t add extra storage since they use shared data from existing snapshots.

 Your total storage size is calculated in gibibytes (GiB).